DreadLabs/typo3-build/README.rst

 ~~~~~~~~~~

 In your project directory, you have to create a `build.[stage].properties` file.
 The
-**stage** value can be later addressed by specifying the `environment` and / or
+**stage** value can be later addressed by specifying the `environment` property while
-`release.target` properties while executing the build targets.
+executing the build targets.

 As a minimum, the following properties must be set: